 This seminar covers various legal and business aspects of professional sports, the Olympics and college athletics.
 Topics covered may include antitrust law, labor law, collective bargaining, torts, contracts, agency, constitutional law, administrative law and intellectual property.
 Class lecture and discussion will be supplemented with speakers from the sports industry, with an emphasis on current and future sports law issues.
 Students who have taken Labor Law (Law 301) will be given priority.
+Special Instructions: Any student may write a paper in lieu of the final exam with consent of instructor.
+After the term begins, students accepted into the course can transfer from the exam section (01) to the paper section (02) with consent of the instructor.
+Elements used in grading: attendance, participation, one-day take-home exam or final paper.
 CONSENT APPLICATION: To apply for this course, students must complete and e-mail the Consent Application Form available on the SLS Registrar's Office website (see Registration and Selection of Classes for Stanford Law Students) to the instructor.
 See Consent Application Form for submission deadline.
-Elements used in grading: attendance, participation, written assignments and a paper.

 Instructors for this course (Past and Present)William B. Gould IV